Ambriz1/github-final-project/README.md

 Output
    simple interest = p*t*r

-Dont forget to read the Contributor Covenant Code of Conduct.
+Dont forget to read the CODE_OF_CONDUCT.md and CONTRIBUTING.md .
 Contributions are highly appreciated!!